13 Advanced Difference-in-Differences

 For each question below, select the best answer from the dropdown menu.

 Control units with high propensity scores (high predicted probability of being treated) but who weren’t actually treated receive higher weights.
+The IPW formula gives them weight \(= \hat{P}/(1-\hat{P})\), which increases as \(\hat{P}\) gets larger.
 The intuition is that these units are most similar to treated units on observables, making them better comparisons.
-The IPW formula gives them weight = P/(1-P), which increases with P.

 We need to omit one period to avoid perfect collinearity (similar to the dummy variable trap).
-We choose k = -1 because it’s the natural baseline: all treatment effect estimates are then interpreted as differences from the period immediately before treatment began.
+We choose \(k = -1\) because it is the natural baseline: all other coefficients are then interpreted as the treatment effect relative to the period immediately before treatment.

-When observations within clusters are correlated, regular standard errors treat them as independent, underestimating the true uncertainty.
-This makes standard errors too small, t-statistics too large, p-values too small, and confidence intervals too narrow—leading to excessive false positives.
+When observations within clusters are correlated, naive standard errors treat them as independent and underestimate the true uncertainty.
+This produces standard errors that are too small, t-statistics that are too large, p-values that are too small, and confidence intervals that are too narrow—leading to excessive false positives.

 The rule is to cluster at the level of treatment assignment.
-Since minimum wage policies are set at the state level, you should cluster by state.
-This accounts for correlation in outcomes among all workers within the same state who share the same policy environment.
+Minimum wage policies are set at the state level, so you cluster by state.
+This accounts for the correlation in outcomes among all workers within the same state who share the same policy environment.

-Significant pre-treatment effects are a red flag.
-They suggest the treated and control groups were on different trajectories before the policy—meaning any post-treatment difference could reflect these pre-existing trends rather than the causal effect of the policy.
-This casts serious doubt on the validity of the control group and the DiD estimate.
+Significant pre-treatment effects are a major red flag.
+They indicate that treated and control groups were on different trajectories before the policy, which means any post-treatment difference could reflect pre-existing trends rather than the policy’s causal effect.
+This calls the entire DiD design into question, and the researcher should consider finding better controls (e.g., through IPW) or using a different identification strategy.